The Biggest Quoting Mistakes Tradesmen Make

 “About £400.”

-The problem is that quick quotes are usually based on rough guesses rather than proper calculations.
-Important details get missed and the job ends up costing more time or materials than expected.
+Important details get missed, and the job ends up costing more than expected.

 Underestimating Labour Time

-• Extra preparation work
+• Extra prep work

 • Unexpected complications